mauricecesare/Isabella-site/README.md

 ##
 Ein **Zitat von Isabellas Ehemann**, Francesco Gonzaga, aus einem Brief, in dem er klarstellt, dass er über die Begierde Isabellas Bescheid weiß, er jedoch kein geeigneter Botschafter sei:

 _"Of the ornaments the Ill.
-Lady Duchess, the Duchess of Bari and Lady Anna had, we do not write anything else other than that they were all bedecked with very precious jewels, because it is beyond our profession."_
+Lady Duchess, the Duchess of Bari and Lady Anna had, we do not write anything else <br />other than that they were all bedecked with very precious jewels, because it is beyond our profession."_

 ## <img src='img/Lucrezia_Muenze.png' class='noresize'>